Juan “Pollo” Raffo

 He has led various cult groups in the Argentinean contemporary popular music scene, such as Trigémino (Trigeminal) in the 70’s, El Güevo (“The Egg”) in the 80’s and Monos con Navajas (“Monkeys with Knives,” co-led with bassist Willy González) in the 90’s, which was commended by the Konex foundation as one of the top five jazz ensembles in the decade spanning 1985-1994.

 Since 1990, he has been carrying out extensive teaching activities in the areas of arranging, composition, keyboards, ensemble workshops and music appreciation, making idle efforts not to arouse in his students his own obsessions.
-He is currently teacher at the Academic Center for Global Education at the University of New York (NYU), the Escuela de Música Contemporánea (EMC, member of the Berklee International Network) and the Tamaba institute.
+He is currently teacher at the Academic Center for Global Education at the University of New York (NYU), the Argentinian National University of Arts (UNA), the Escuela de Música Contemporánea (EMC, member of the Berklee International Network) and the Tamaba institute.
+He also has been appointed as a professor in the Traveling School of Music of the National Ministry of Education and also in the project “Musicians for Identity”, coordinated by the same ministry with Abuelas de Plaza de Mayo.
+He gives offers and clinics in a particular way and oversees individual projects of composition and arrangements.
+As a teacher he has contributed, directly or indirectly, to the academic formation of many of the best musicians of the local scene.

 Since 2003 he leads “Raffo”, the group dedicated to the interpretation of his own compositions that combine the rhythms and the character of South American music with the spirit of jazz improvisation.
 These elements flow through formal structures and compositional developments that are usually associated with academic music, resulting in an unstable blend of erudition and unruliness.